 Amritsar is located in Punjab and is 460 km from Delhi.
 We spent 12 hours on a slow train in general class where locals welcomed us offering food and even their seats to make us more comfortable.
 We knew this trip was going to be special before we even arrived.

 Men and Women must cover their heads out of respect before entering the Golden Temple.
-An like so many other Holy places shoes are not allowed.
+Long pants and shoulders should also be covered.

 Built in 1577, the temple’s dome is gilded with 750 kg of pure gold.

-A marble walkway surrounds the temple with milky white buildings protecting it on all four sides.
+A marble walkway surrounds the temple protecting it on all four sides.

 Others told us how they told were going to Canada to study or how they have relatives in Canada and had been to visit.

-The conversations were not the usual “where are you from?” “what is your name?” exchanges we normally have in India.
+The conversations were not the usual “Where are you from?”
+“What is your name?” exchanges we normally have in India.
 In Amritsar, we engaged in full discussions about Sikhism, India, and, life Canada.

 There is no charge to enter the temple.
 Visiting the Golden Temple is free and they will even feed you for your efforts of coming to visit.
 The Golden Temple dining hall feeds up to 100,000 people a day from the free kitchen that is run by volunteers.